-Sum of Quality Points

-(i.e. course credits x Honor Points)
+Sum of Quality Points (i.e. course credits x Honor Points)

-GPA =

-Sum of Quality Hours Earned (A-F, WF)
+GPA = Sum of Quality Hours Earned (A-F, WF)

 Only credits received from Elmira College are included in this calculation.
-A student must maintain an overall grade point average of at least 3.000 in order to earn a master's degree or graduate certificate.
+A student must maintain an overall grade point average of at least 3.000 in order to earn a master's degree or graduate certificate and remain in good academic standing.
+It is the student's responsibility to monitor their academic progress.
 Graduation honors are not awarded to graduate students.